parkermac/LO/pgrid/README.md

 ---
 #### Suggested order to run the code

+NOTE: There is a streamlined set of these instructions in `LO/notes/analytical_runs.md` that are specific to getting an analytical run going.
+You might want to follow them the first time, and then refer to these instructions when you get deeper into making your own grids.

+(0) Start by making your own LO_user repo (see `LO/README.md`) and then adding a sub-folder "pgrid", and then copying `LO/pgrid/gfun_user.py` into it.

 (1) You have to edit the gridname and definition in `LO_user/gfun_user.py`.

 There are a number of choices you can set as parameters.
 You can see these in the module `gfun.default_choices()`.
 They end up in a dict called dch ("default choices") that gets saved and reopened at each step.
 You can override any of the defaults in your `gfun_user.py` entry.